The-Developer-Nate/horde-worker-reGen/README.md

 # Modifications and warnings
 This repo currently works as an archived version of Haidra-Org/horde-worker-reGen as there has been no modifications.

-If using this modified horde worker, do not ask for help in the official AI Horde discord server as the modifications could cause issues not in the offical worker.
+If using this horde worker, do not ask for help in the official AI Horde discord server as the modifications could cause issues not in the offical worker.

 # AI Horde Worker reGen